kurokida/jsQUEST/README.md

 const jsqp = new jsQuestPlus ([func_resp0, func_resp1], [contrast_samples], [threshold_samples, slope_samples, guess, lapse_samples])
 ```

 The jsqp is an abbreviation of jsQuestPlus, and any variable names are available.
-The first argument of the jsQuestPlus function is an array of the psychological functions, the second argument is an array of the stimulus parameters, and the third argument is an array of the psychometric parameters.
+The first argument of the jsQuestPlus function is an array of the psychometric functions, the second argument is an array of the stimulus parameters, and the third argument is an array of the psychometric parameters.
 Note that the elements in each array (e.g., threshold_samples, slope_samples, guess, and lapse_samples) must be written in the order specified in the psychometric function declaration.
 Priors will be treated as a uniform probability over all psychometric parameter combinations.

 After completing the initialization, the stimulus parameters that are predicted to yield the most informative results at the next trial can be obtained as follows: